repoze/repoze.what/docs/source/Participate.rst

 :mod:`plugins <repoze.what.plugins>`.

-There are no special guidelines to create unofficial plugins, but you are highly enccouraged to create plugins under the :mod:`repoze.what.plugins` namespace and contact us once you have at least one usable release (so that we can mention it in the manual).
+There are no special guidelines to create unofficial plugins, but you are highly encouraged to create plugins under the :mod:`repoze.what.plugins` namespace and contact us once you have at least one usable release (so that we can mention it in the manual).